imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 Let us estimate the impact of the branch misprediction on measurements.
 It is hard to determine exactly the misprediction penalty.
-For the CPU used for the measurements, we assume it is `15` cycles.
+For the CPU used for the measurements, we assume it is `15` cycles, [19].
 And note that CPU is `2.589` GHz.
 To calculate the relative share of misprediction penalty in the total measurement, we use the formula `(15*branch_misses)/(task_clock*2589000)`.
 This yields penalty values between `0` and `0.1` for evmone and between `0.025` and `0.045` for geth.